How to Develop Content Marketing Metrics & KPIs

 As time passes and you make changes to your campaigns, you will want to revisit your KPIs and metrics.
 If you are still using the same KPIs that you were when you started using content marketing, then you may want to ask yourself why and consider whether or not they are still valid for effectively helping you measure success.
 There is a good chance that as you develop your content marketing campaigns and make changes to your approach that you will need to make changes to your KPIs as well.
 The same is true as you begin to increase marketing spend.

-This article originally appeared in Seven Atoms, was written by Andy Beohar from Business2Community, and was legally licensed through the NewsCred publisher network.
+This article was initially posted to this site on July 30, 2017.
+We repost relevant articles, in case our readers missed it the first time around.
+It originally appeared in Seven Atoms, was written by Andy Beohar from Business2Community, and is legally licensed through the NewsCred publisher network.
 Please direct all licensing questions to email@example.com.